 4. Retro Purple Gradient Curls

-1940s curls are ultimate sleekness and sophistication, even if you choose unusual gradient shades of violet and lavender hair colors.
+1940s curls are ultimate sleekness and sophistication, even if you choose unusual gradient shades of violet and purple hair colors.
 By keeping the roots dark you ensure that maintenance will be painless.

 5. Purple Ombre Mind-Blowing Double Braid